Come Work with us!

 We are a new lab and are looking for motivated scholars to work and collaborate with!
 Please see our Join Us page to learn about opportunities in the lab.

-Dr. Marian (Mar) L. Schmidt
+Dr. Mar L. Schmidt

 PhD in Ecology & Evolution, University of Michigan